lamalab-org/chem-caption/docs/source/usage.rst

         return molecule_string.count("=")
 ..

-This function will then be converted to a featurizer, and the rest of the workflow continues as normal:
+This function will then be converted to a featurizer, and the rest of the workflow continues as normal.
+To carry out the function-featurizer conversion, a few things are needed:

+* The function,
+* Appropriate labels, and
+* Feature names.

 .. code-block:: python